PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-13 10:17:35
+Last updated: 2024-04-13 10:18:09
-Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring